vikejs/vike/README.md

 - **Fast Cold Start**.
 Your pages are lazy-loaded on the server: adding pages doesn't increase cold start (crucial for serverless deployments).
 - **Code Splitting**.
 In the browser, each page loads only the code it needs.
 - **Simple Design**.
 Simple overall design resulting in a tool that is small, robust, and easy to use.
 - **Scalable**.
-Your app can scale to thousands of files with no hit on dev speed (thanks to Vite's lazy transpiling) and has an SSR architecture that can scale from a small one-man simple hobby project up to a complex feature-rich large-scale app.
+Your app can scale to thousands of files with no hit on dev speed (thanks to Vite's lazy transpiling) and has an SSR architecture that scales from a small hobby project up to a large-scale app with precise SSR needs.

 To get an idea of what it's like to use `vite-plugin-ssr`, checkout the [Vue Tour](#vue-tour) or [React Tour](#react-tour).